 Reference table of current prices will be provided by National Grid.
 (Action?)

-Workgroup participants noted that if proposers of Alternatives produce indicative charges generated for their Modification, it removes the objectivity which National Grid would potentially provide.

-Workgroup participants noted final charges for all Modifications over the next 3-4 years would be helpful to be produced to put in the Workgroup Report.

-Workgroup intended to review FCC methodology draft proposal on Thursday 31 January 2019 alongside a sensitivity model which can be used to replicate the prices.
-This was not available for discussion at the Workgroup meeting on 31 January 2019.
-The sensitivity model for 0678 (CWD) will be available w/c 4 February 2019.

 Workgroup participants noted that impacts on customers will be covered in the Workgroup report and will not necessarily be provided by National Grid but is also expected to be covered by any Ofgem Impact Assessment.

 Workgroup participants asked for clarification on the effect of transfer of title - traded historical capacity contracts (for capacity bought before April 2017) and whether they would attract revenue recovery charges (who is the liability holder)?
 (Action)

-National Grid clarified on 05 February 2019 that if contracts were traded before entry into force of TAR NC (06 April 2017) then revenue recovery would continue; if contracts are traded after this date then the revenue recovery charge will apply.
+National Grid clarified on 05 February 2019 that for 0678, if contracts were traded before entry into force of TAR NC (06 April 2017) then revenue recovery would continue; if contracts are traded after this date then the revenue recovery charge will apply.

-Approach update 05 February 2019

-Some Workgroup Participants noted that Modifications should be properly formulated and should not include blank spaces.
-This means that some Modification Proposals will need to wait until National Grid releases data.
-National Grid have indicated it will deliver both the model and FCC methodology by 08 February 2019.
-Some Workgroup participants indicated they would be waiting until after that date in order to formulate and submit an Alternative.

-The of 0678A indicated that his will be the same as 0678 in all respects except the use of the Postage Stamp.
+The Proposer of 0678A indicated that his Modification will be the same as 0678 in all respects except the use of the Postage Stamp.

-Input from Ofgem 29 January 2019
+Ofgem input, implementation dates and effective dates

 Ofgem will be preparing for an impact assessment (IA) and will then consider at the point at which the FMR is received whether in fact an IA is required.
 Ofgem representatives present at Workgroup committed on 29 January 2019 to endeavour to give feedback to the Workgroup as it goes along, regarding the DMR and FMR.